MrSpecific/pickOne/README.md

 # pickOne
-A tiny ES6+ utility to easily apply a class on one item (or more) of a set.
+A tiny ES6+ utility to easily apply a class on one item (or more) of a set, and remove it from the others.

 ## :floppy_disk: Development Team
 - [Will Christenson](https://github.com/MrSpecific) (Egalitarian Project Lead :unicorn:)